Emory-OMOP/info/docs/Training/index.md

 ### The Standardized Vocabularies (~45 minutes)

 The standard vocabularies are foundational to understanding how clinical data and clinical concepts are represented in the OMOP CDM.
 The following instructional resources rely upon the user having an [EHDEN Academy](https://academy.ehden.eu/my/) account, which is free to create.
-The following three resources are pieces of EHDEN courses, which provide the minimum information required to work successfully with the OMOP CDM via the cohort generation and data analysis tool, ATLAS (more in the next section on How to Use the OMOP CDM).
+The following three resources are pieces of EHDEN courses, which provide the minimum information required to work successfully with the OMOP CDM.

 - **[Vocabulary Introduction](https://academy.ehden.eu/mod/page/view.php?id=207)**: An overview of the OMOP Vocabulary, which provides standardized terminology for the OMOP CDM.
 - **[Concepts](https://academy.ehden.eu/mod/page/view.php?id=208)**: A detailed explanation of *concepts* within the OMOP, including how they are defined and used.